MkDev11/contact-form/README.md

  $default: $color-palette-grey // default state
  ```
 ### Inputs
-Deafault Formy include 4 inputs: Name, Email, Phone and Textarea.
+Deafault Contact-Form include 4 inputs: Name, Email, Phone and Textarea.
 All of them except text are is required, but you can turn it off (or on for text) just by adding ```required``` attribute. (js validation begins work only if this attribute is turned on).

 ### Validation
 I did not do too complex validation in this form.
 The first - is the standard HTML5 validation, then verification works on the minimum number of characters.
 In the field with the phone number is available only input numbers.
 I do not limit the input characters in the text field, but instead I made to automatically height change depending on the amount of text.

-### How is email from Formy looks like
+### How is email from Contact-Form looks like
 <p align="left">
   <img src ="http://image.prntscr.com/image/23e356e1219e4cc5ba3eb38ed4e53f0d.png" />
 </p>